reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/jobs.md

 Hint

-Use `tag` property on each job task if you want to use initial solution or checker features.
+Use `tag` property on each job place if you want to use initial solution or checker features.

 ## Related errors